alanhe421/alfred-workflows/switch-audio/README.md

 support switch to airplay

-Please view [it](https://gist.github.com/alanhg/21f7fd110e0bdac1d0cce66ca40e78ea) If you want to know how to realize it with Apple Script.
+[Please click here](https://gist.github.com/alanhg/21f7fd110e0bdac1d0cce66ca40e78ea) If you want to know how to realize it with Apple Script.